 Unnatural or Natural smelling blankets at Woodstock? photo: Toaster Rainer Zenz photo: Woodstock Mark Goff

-Science shows that people recognize their own scent based on their combination of major histocompatibility complex (MHC) proteins, and while we may not be able to pick our fingerprints out, our brain knows what we smell like.
+Science shows that people recognize their own scent based on their combination of major histocompatibility complex (MHC) proteins.
+While we may not be able to pick our fingerprints out, our brain knows what we smell like.

 Studies also reveal that individuals prefer different smells on others than they prefer on themselves, distinguishing between self and non-self.